 Step 1: State Your Willpower Goal in Writing

 The first step to maintaining willpower in the face of temptation is to clearly define what you’re trying to achieve.
 Too often, our goals are poorly defined and therefore unachievable.
 To begin, grab a pen and a piece of paper.
-(All the moms participating in AMC’s 60-Day Fitness Challenge wrote down their specific goals down last week.)
+(All the moms participating in 90 Days of YOU! wrote down, and shared their specific S.M.A.R.
+T. goals last week.

-- First, write down your general goal.
-For example, if I’m attempting to give up desserts, I’ll write exactly that at the top of the page: “Quit eating desserts.”
+- First, write down a general goal.
+For example, if I want to plan one delicious dessert for the week (instead of multi desserts!), I’ll write exactly that at the top of the page: “ONE Planned Indulgence.”

 - Next, write down exactly what this means.
-In my case, “No cookies, cakes, chocolate or treats of any kind at any time, regardless of circumstance.”
+In my case, “No mindless eating cookies, chocolate or Halloween candy during the day.
+Wait to enjoy your planned indulgence on XXX day.”

 - Finally, ascribe a timeframe to the goal.
-Keep in mind that taking small steps will aid your ability to maintain progress, so write something like: “I’ll begin by not eating any desserts at all for two weeks.”
+Keep in mind that taking small steps will aid your ability to maintain progress, so write something like: “I’ll begin eating mindfully for the next two weeks and only have two planned indulgences, one per week.”

 Now, we’ve defined exactly what “maintaining willpower” means, added a timeframe to the effort, and written it down, giving tangible form to what was formerly an abstract goal.
 The act of writing makes the goal “real,” and therefore something you’re more likely to accomplish.